2 September 2017, National Portrait Gallery, Canberra

 Recently, while expanding on my obituary for Harry Haythorne for another purpose, I came across an article Haythorne had written in 2001 for a special Australian edition of the journal Choreography and dance: an international journal (volume 6, parts 2 and 3).This issue, which I had forgotten about until now I’m afraid, was edited by Meg Denton and focused on influences and trends in Australian dance.
 Haythorne’s article ‘How I became a dancer—Aussie style—in the 1930s’, is an exceptional account of Haythorne’s early training and childhood performances in Adelaide, and gives a good idea of terms that are no longer current, ‘fancy dancing’ and the like.
 Highly recommended.

-Press for February 2015 (Update May 2019: Online links to articles published in The Canberra Times are no longer available)
+Press for February 2015 (Update May 2019: Online links to articles published prior to mid 2015 in The Canberra Times are no longer available)

 ‘Understanding the dance unlocks supreme equation.’
 Review of Metasystems and Post phase: the summit is blue, The Canberra Times, 14 February 2015, ARTS, p.
 20.

 Michelle Potter, 28 February 2015